Rei Ayanami: Original concept and influences

-Anno required a "gloomy", short-haired character, so Sadamoto originally designed Rei as a brunette with dark eyes; however, it was necessary to distinguish her from the other female protagonist, Asuka Langley Soryu, so he depicted her with eye and hair colors opposite to Asuka's.
-He also published a drawing of a dark-haired character named Yui Ichijō among Rei's designs in one of his artbooks, without specifying whether it is an early conception of Yui Ikari.
-Although Asuka was designed to behave similar to an idol in Neon Genesis Evangelion and to symbolize heterosexual attraction, Sadamoto designed Rei as a motherhood symbol, thinking of her as "the Yin opposed to Asuka".
-Anno also suggested Rei's eye color be red, a feature he believed gave her more personality and distinguished her design from those of the other characters.
-Her hair color changed to blue, similar to the main character from Aoki Uru, the movie sequel to Royal Space Force: The Wings of Honnêamise (1987), which was not made.
+Anno wanted a melancholic character with short hair, so Sadamoto originally designed Rei with dark eyes and hair.
+To distinguish her from the other female protagonist, Asuka Langley Soryu, he gave Rei eye and hair colors that contrasted with Asuka's.
+One of his artbooks also includes, among Rei's designs, a drawing of a dark-haired character named Yui Ichijō, although Sadamoto did not specify her identity.
+Sadamoto conceived Asuka as occupying the position of an idol in the world of Neon Genesis Evangelion and as representing heterosexual desire; conversely, he conceived Rei as a symbol of motherhood, and as Asuka's opposite.
+Anno also suggested giving Rei red eyes, which he believed would strengthen her personality and distinguish her from the other characters.
+Sadamoto changed her hair color to blue, echoing the protagonist of Aoki Uru, the unmade film sequel to Royal Space Force: The Wings of Honnêamise (1987).
 Sadamoto also gave her black stockings, inspired by a women's handball team he saw playing in middle school.
-Black allowed him to differentiate her from the characters of the series released in the same period and go against their trend.
+Black also ran counter to fashion at the time he designed Rei.